-If you buy your health plan on your own (rather than getting coverage through an employer), you may purchase a 2019 plan either through your state’s health insurance marketplace or off-exchange.
+If you buy your health plan on your own (rather than getting coverage through an employer), you may purchase a 2020 plan either through your state’s health insurance marketplace or in the individual market outside the marketplace.
 If you are low-income, you may be eligible for Medicaid coverage.

 All plans in the individual market must be comprehensive, covering doctor visits, hospitalization, prescription drugs and maternity care without restrictions for physical or mental illnesses or conditions that existed before coverage began.
 Preventive services like immunizations, screenings and birth control, are covered with no additional out-of-pocket cost.
 Insurers cannot charge you more based on your medical history or because you are a woman.
 Insurers can only vary premiums based on your age, the number of the people in your family covered by the policy, and whether you use tobacco.

-Plans both in and out of state marketplaces come in four levels – bronze, silver, gold and platinum.
+Plans sold both through the marketplace and outside of state marketplaces come in four levels – bronze, silver, gold and platinum.
 The metal levels signify differences in the amount of deductibles and other-out-of-of pocket costs they require for covered benefits.
 In general, bronze plans tend to have the highest deductibles and lowest premiums, while gold plans generally have lower deductibles but charge higher monthly premiums.
 All plans are required to have an annual out-of-pocket limit on your cost sharing for covered services in-network.
-That limit can be no higher than $7,900 per person in 2019 ($15,800 in a family policy.)
-If you are under 30, you may be able to get a “catastrophic” insurance plan that charges the highest possible deductible ($7,900), with monthly premiums that are even lower than under bronze plans.
+That limit can be no higher than $8,150 per person in 2020 ($16,300 in a family policy.)
+If you are under 30, you may be able to get a “catastrophic” insurance plan that charges the highest possible deductible ($8,150), with monthly premiums that are even lower than under bronze plans.

 If you buy a plan through the marketplace, you may be eligible for financial assistance based on your income to help cover premiums.
-In general, you may be eligible if you are single and your annual 2019 income is between $12,140 to $48,560 or if your household income is between $20,780 to $83,120 for a family of three (the lower income limits are higher in states that expanded Medicaid).
+In general, you may be eligible if you are single and your annual 2020 income is between $12,490 to $49,960 or if your household income is between $21,330 to $85,320 for a family of three (the lower income limits are higher in states that expanded Medicaid).
 The range differs for families of different sizes.
-Although premiums for marketplace plans are increasing significantly in many states, if you qualify for premium tax credits, the tax credit should cover most or nearly all of the cost increase.
-A plan purchased outside the state marketplace provides the same protections as plans offered through the marketplace — but you won’t be eligible for financial assistance.
+Although premiums for marketplace plans increase from year to year, if you qualify for premium tax credits, the tax credit should cover most or nearly all of the cost increase.
+You may find plans that are offered outside the marketplace, but unless you purchase plans through the marketplace, you won’t be eligible for financial assistance.

-If you buy a plan through the marketplace and your income is between $12,140 and $30,350 ($20,780 to $51,950 for a family of three), you can also qualify for help with cost sharing.
+You can also qualify for help with cost sharing if you buy a plan through the marketplace and your income is between $12,490 and $31,225 ($21,330 to $53,325 for a family of three.)
 Special modified silver plans are available with lower deductibles, copays, and annual out-of-pocket limits on cost sharing.